Snakes of South-East Queensland

 The red-naped snake has a red or orange nape that is usually enclosed by a black head and neck band.
 However, in some individuals, the nape is a complete band causing confusion with the orange-naped snake.
 The red-naped snake is reddish-brown above, with flanks lighter in colour, most scales bear a dark brown or black diagonal edging.
 It is common in coastal and central western Queensland and is nocturnal, feeding on skinks.
 It can grow up to an average length of 0.4m.

 Rough-scaled snake Tropidechis carinatus

 The rough-scaled snake is olive to greyish above with black flecks forming irregular bands or blotches and a greenish grey belly.
 The head is clearly distinct from its neck.
-Rough-scaled snakes get their name from raised lines or keels on the scales covering its back and sides.
-This snake can be confused with the keelback (freshwater snake), which also has strongly keeled scales, and both can occur near water (see Keelback description for differences).
+Rough-scaled snakes get their name from raised lines or keels on the scales covering their backs and sides.
+This snake can be confused with the keelback (freshwater snake), which also has strongly keeled scales, and both can occur near water (see keelback description for differences).
 It occurs across a range of wetter habitats and feeds on small mammals, birds, reptiles and frogs.
+This species can grow up to 1m in length.
 This species is more common in the hinterland areas of Brisbane including the D'Aguilar Range.
-This species can grow up to 1m in length.

 Spotted black-snake Pseudechis guttatus

 The spotted black snake is also called the blue-bellied black snake.
 It is variable in colour ranging from black and dark grey with white or cream spotting on individual scales through to a pale form where the scales are cream with black tips.
 The belly can be either grey or blue-grey.
 The spotted black snake occurs in open forest, grassland and pasture areas, particularly near wetlands, including the Mount Crosby, Lockyer and Brisbane valleys.
 It feeds on frogs, small reptiles and mammals.
 It can grow up to 1.5m in length.